yguan/Hack_Day_JS_Projects/README.md

 Installation
 -------------------------

-Host all the files in this repository in a Website. index.html contains the links to each project's show case.
+Host all the files in this repository in a Website. index.html contains the links to each project's showcase.

 If you have python 2.7 and above installed locally, you can navigate the folder, and run this command:
 <code>